Jarmos-san/jarmos.dev/_blog/a-standard-ci-cd-pipeline-for-python-projects.md

 Have you ever spent ages tinkering with CI/CD tools rather than work on writing code for your Python project?

 I sure did!
-There were times [Poetry][poetry landing page] couldn't install dependencies due to virtual environments.
+There were times [Poetry][1] couldn't install dependencies due to virtual environments.
 Or other times, the dependencies wouldn't just cache for some reasons.
 On top of that, CI/CD tools are difficult to debug dude to obscure error messages.

 Hence, I'm sharing this GitHub Actions workflow which I use with most of my Python projects.
 It works right out-of-the-box without any tinkering & sets you